 An insurance policy is a contract.
 Insureds are obligated to read and understand their own insurance policy.

 In Maryland, GEICO and State Farm, in particular, seem to write a lot of umbrella policies.
-Few of these standard policies have uninsured motorist coverage although every victim that comes to us believe that they do.
+Few of these standard policies have uninsured motorist coverage.
+But every victim that comes to us believes that they do.

 The problem with this is that there are rare instances where reasonable people would expect insurance coverage, but they don’t because they didn’t read their insurance policies.
 What do we do in these cases when we know that it is reasonable to expect coverage?